enclustra/hart-software-services/README.md

 # Polarfire SoC Hart Software Services

-This repository is a fork of the [Polarfire SoC HSS](https://github.com/polarfire-soc/hart-software-services) repository of Microchip and adds support for Enclustra Mercury+ MP1 product series.
+This repository is a fork of the [Polarfire SoC HSS](https://github.com/polarfire-soc/hart-software-services) repository of Microchip and adds support for the Enclustra Mercury+ MP1 product series.
 The original documentation of the HSS software can be found [here](https://github.com/polarfire-soc/hart-software-services/blob/master/README.md).

 ## Maintainer

 Enclustra GmbH [[support@enclustra.com](mailto:support@enclustra.com)]